ncwhale/folder-loader/README.md

 the code above will exports every file/folder in this dir as an object with filename as key.

-if you are exports sequelize module:
+if you are exports sequelize module user iterator:

 ```Javascript
 const loader = require('folder-loader'),